Dale Benkenstein: International career

 Benkenstein had represented his country many times as a junior, including a stint as captain of the South African Schools side, and in the under-19 development team.
 Benkenstein's senior ODI debut for South Africa came against England at Dhaka in 1998/99, when the teams were playing in the quarter-final of the Wills International Cup.
 Despite some useful contributions, including 69 against the West Indies at Cape Town in 1998 and 3/5 against Kenya in the 2002/03 ICC Champions Trophy tournament, he never managed to establish himself as a permanent member of the team.
 Benkenstein later admitted that he had not taken full advantage of the opportunities that came his way at the international level.

 Coaching career

 Benkenstein was named coach of Hampshire in February 2014, having worked as a batting coach for the South African side Dolphins.
 He left his coaching role at Hampshire in July 2016 due to family reasons.
 After returning to South Africa he became head coach at Hilton College where he worked with 2019 Hilton head boy, and future Hampshire County Cricket Club bowler, John Turner.

 In May 2021, Benkenstein joined Lancashire as batting coach on a short-term contract.
 In November 2021 he was named head coach of Gloucestershire on a three-year contract.

 He was appointed head coach of Lancashire in 2023.
 Benkenstein left the role by mutual consent in May 2025, with the club seventh in division two of the County Championship at the halfway point of the season.

+In March 2026, Benkenstein was appointed as a batting consultant at Durham.